-20. The United States Department of Justice of the Virgin Islands also agreed in the Plea defendants for any conduct arising out of the facts alleged in the Indictment."
-(Plea Agreement at
+20. The United States Department of Justice of the Virgin Islands also agreed in the Plea Agreement "that it will file no criminal charges against United [Corporation] or any of the individual defendants for any conduct arising out of the facts alleged in the Indictment."
+(Plea Agreement at 2).